-The Fund intends to focus its investments in the Financials Sector (including securities issued by banks, diversified financials, and insurance companies).
+The Fund intends to concentrate (i.e., hold more than 25% of its total assets) its investments in one or more industries within the Financials Sector (including securities issued by banks, diversified financials, real estate (including real estate investment trusts ("REITs") and insurance companies).
+As of the date of this Prospectus, the Fund was concentrated in companies in the Banking Industry, as classified by the Bloomberg Industry Classification Standard (BICS).
 In addition, the Fund also may focus its investments in other sectors such as (but not limited to) energy, industrials, utilities, health care and telecommunications.
 The Adviser retains broad discretion to allocate the Fund's investments across various sectors and industries.